-This dinner (which took place a little over a week ago on Memorial Day) featured spicy meatballs and the spinach ricotta pie Chris had made a couple months ago.
+This week’s family dinner featured spicy meatballs and the spinach ricotta pie Chris had made a couple months ago.
 This torta rustica involves spinach, chard, and dandelion greens, and of course a healthy amount of ricotta.

 He also picked out a recipe for spicy meatballs from his Central Asian cookbook, and I took the reigns on cooking this dish.
 This meatball recipe starts out much like my recipe, combining ground beef and ground pork.
 However, the spices used in this recipe vary greatly, using cloves, sumac, cayenne, and coriander.
 This mix of spices is certainly what comes to mind when I think of this region.